tanner-rutgers/RateFlix/README.md

 # netflix-features
-a chrome extension that adds extra functionality to netflix!
+a chrome extension that adds extra functionality to netflix!!

 #### Features in mind:
 - [x] Add reviews (by [tanner-rutgers](https://github.com/tanner-rutgers/RateFlix))